 TGbf Editor: insert the following text at 9.3.4.2

-11.21.18.3.6 Passive DMG sensing
+11.21.18.3.6 DMG Passive sensing

-Passive DMG Sensing allows a STA to use beacon transmission for sensing by enabling a STA to acquire information about the beacons directions and the AP location.
+DMG Passive Sensing allows a STA to use beacon transmission for sensing by enabling a STA to acquire information about the beacons directions and the AP location.

 A PCP/AP advertises the capability to perform passive sensing in the DMG Sensing Short Capabilities element.
 The PCP/AP shall set the Sensing Supported subfield of the Short Sensing Capabilities field to 1 to indicate it supports any type of sensing.
 The PCP/AP shall set the Passive Sensing Support subfield to 1 if it supports DMG passive sensing.
 The PCP/AP shall set the Accurate Timing of Beacons to 1 if the SBIFS between beacon transmission in the BTI is exactly aSBIFSTime±TC2 where TC is defined in Table 20-4 (Timing related parameters).
 The PCP/AP shall set the Location Available subfield to 1 if it can provide an LCI field in a DMG Passive Sensing Beacon Info element.